 - 24. Follow college policies and procedures as outlined in the Faculty Handbook and other published policy manuals. - 25.
 Assist with student registration. - 26.
 Pursue opportunities for professional growth (including pre-approved summer jobs to obtain current knowledge for lectures and labs). - 27.
-Annually file in the Office of Professional Development and use a professional development plan (location: http://www.swtjc.edu/ >Faculty & Staff> WhippleWare> PD Planner). - 28.
+Annually file in the Office of Professional Development and use a professional development plan. - 28.
 Be active in the governance of the College by maintaining a voice in the Dean's Forum and Faculty Association. - 29.
 Perform other duties as may be assigned by the Dean of Liberal Arts and Adult Education and Literacy, the Dean of Applied Sciences and Workforce Education, or the Vice President of Academic Affairs.